-Just looking at the top 10, here, we have the opportunity to optimize 5 landing pages.
-Because we know that these 5 pages are performing worse than the overall bounce rate (63.5%), we have the opportunity to reduce 393 bounces.
+Just looking at the top 10, here, we have the opportunity to optimize five landing pages.
+Because we know that these five pages are performing worse than the overall bounce rate (63.5%), we have the opportunity to reduce 393 bounces.

 393 bounces = [(231+109+100+99+81) x 63.5%].

-This 393 bounces are around par to the amount of bounces I would like to see improved.
+These 393 bounces are around par to many bounces I would like to see improved.

 3) Why are people bouncing from these pages?

 This is a very broad topic.
-Every pages are probably unique, and users arrive on that page differently.
-So I’ll introduce few tactics in approaching what to think of before tackling out your page optimization.
+Every page is probably unique, and users arrive on that page differently.
+So I’ll introduce a few tactics in approaching what to think of before tackling your page optimization.

-Look at the traffic sources of each landing page by drilling down to each individual landing page and select “source”.
+a) Traffic sources look at the traffic sources of each landing page by drilling down to each landing page and selecting “source.”